emcuttsy/monoglot-anxiety/content/about/index.md

 +++
 title = "About"
-description = "Learn German and conquer Anki with the language blog that doesn't take itself too seriously." author = "" date = "2020-11-14" layout = "about"
+description = "Learn German for free with the language blog that doesn't take itself too seriously.
+Written by an enthusiastic German learner with an Anki addiction." author = "" date = "2020-11-14" layout = "about"